auth0/docs/articles/sessions/references/sample-use-cases-sessions-spas.md

 useCase:
   - build-an-app
 ---
-# Sample Use Cases: Sessions and Single-Page Apps
+# Use Cases: Sessions and Single-Page Apps

 When you build an application that requires authentication, you can use [sessions](/sessions) to determine if a user is authenticated each time a request is made.
 Let's look at an example.

 ::: note
 This example is accurate for single-page apps (SPAs) that have no backend and are using the Implicit grant.
-For SPAs that have a lightweight backend and are using the Authorization Code grant (also, native apps and regular web apps), see [Sample Use Cases: Sessions](/sessions/concepts/sample-use-cases-sessions).
+For SPAs that have a lightweight backend and are using the Authorization Code grant (also, native apps and regular web apps), see [Sample Use Cases: Sessions](/sessions/references/sample-use-cases-sessions).
 :::

 Let's say you've built an OIDC-compliant e-commerce website called Storezero.io.